-The college is reporting an Underlying Operating Deficit of £408k for 2022/23.
+The college is reporting an Underlying Adjusted Operating (AOP) deficit of £1,050k for 2023/24 (see table on page 11).
 Alongside colleges across Scotland, the college is also facing significant financial challenges going forward.
 These originate, and are potentially resolved, in three dimensions;

-- Nationally, Audit Scotland has identified an 8.5% real terms cut in college funding over the past two years.
-While nationally agreed pay deals remain unconnected to the quantum of funding allocated by the Scottish Government to colleges, this remains a significant challenge across the sector. - Regionally, work to agree a reduction in funding contributions to the running of UHI Executive Office, that are withheld centrally from colleges' SFC HE Teaching Grant, has not yet reached a conclusion.
-(Moray's contribution in 2022/23 was c.£2.6m, a significant cost which the college can neither afford, work to minimise, nor identify commensurate benefits from). - Locally, while FE enrolment is buoyant and exceeding the college's credit target and demand for Apprenticeship places continues to exceed funding available, HE enrolment at the college has collapsed by c.270 FTEs (29%) over the past four years, primarily since the first full pandemic year.
-Work is currently underway on a curriculum-informed Financial Recovery Plan which would again reduce FE credits delivered down to the quantum funded by the SFC and would streamline the HE curriculum offer to focus on programmes most in demand in Moray and therefore most efficient to deliver.
+- Nationally, Audit Scotland has identified a 17% real terms cut in college funding over the past two years.
+While nationally agreed pay deals remain unconnected to the quantum of funding allocated by the Scottish Government to colleges, this remains a significant challenge across the sector. - Regionally, work through the UHI2024 Workplan to agree a reduction in funding contributions to the running of UHI Executive Office, funds that are withheld centrally from colleges' SFC HE Teaching Grant, did not reach a conclusion.
+The college can neither afford, work to minimise, nor identify commensurate benefits from this "top-slice" of the HE Teaching Grant.
+The rigidity of the separate FE and HE funding streams also does not allow colleges in this region to offset more buoyant Level 4-6 FE provision against declining Higher National (HN) demand (unlike all other regions in Scotland).

+Locally, while FE enrolment is buoyant and exceeding the college's credit target, and demand for Apprenticeship places continues to exceed funding available, HE enrolment at the college has reduced significantly since before Covid.

-The College's estate continues to require significant investment and the Speyside wing of the Moray Street campus had to be closed in in August 2023 due to the presence of reinforced autoclaved aerated concrete (RAAC) in that building.
-This was recognised by the SFC in 2016 who identified that the estate required partial demolition, rebuild, and refurbishment, and for which the Funding Council then provided outline plans and a £34m budget, which was subsequently withdrawn after the Brexit vote.
+The College's estate continues to require significant investment and the Speyside wing of the Moray Street campus had to be closed in August 2023 due to the presence of reinforced autoclaved aerated concrete (RAAC) in that building.
+This need for investment was recognised by the SFC in 2016 who identified that the estate required partial demolition, rebuild, and refurbishment, and for which the Funding Council then provided outline plans and a proposed £34m budget, which was subsequently withdrawn by the SFC.

-The college continues to make an important contribution, both to its local community, and to wider regional developments, and at its recent graduation events in October 2023 shared with its community both the outstanding achievements of its staff and students, but also the challenges that threaten its future success.
+The college continues to make an important contribution, both to its local community, and to wider regional developments, and at its recent graduation events in October 2024, the outstanding achievements of its staff and students for the previous year were shared with its community.

-I commend this annual report to you now and thank everyone associated with the College in this time for their commitment, flexibility, and resilience to ensure the successful delivery of these outcomes in 2022/23.
+I commend this annual report to you now and thank everyone associated with the College in this challenging time for their commitment, flexibility, and resilience to ensure the successful delivery of these outcomes in 2023/24.

--047405F9A5A64D3...
+047405F9A5A64D3..